-- 7.1.1 The Combined Authority and the Business Board (LEP) is committed to implementing effective monitoring and evaluation so that it is able to: - Provide local accountability to the public by demonstrating the impact of locally devolved funding and the associated benefits being achieved. - Comply with external scrutiny requirements ie to satisfy conditions of the Devolution Deal.
-Specifically, the Monitoring and Evaluation Framework will be used to demonstrate local progress and delivery to senior government officials and Minsters who are ultimately accountable to parliament for devolved funds. - Understand the effectiveness of policies or investments and to justify reinvestment or modify or seek alternative policy.
-The Monitoring and Evaluation Framework provides a feedback loop for the Authority and relevant stakeholders. - Develop an evidence base for input into future business cases and for developing future funding submissions.
-The Monitoring and Evaluation Framework will collect, collate and analyse data which can be utilised for future work. - 7.1.2 The Combined Authority Monitoring and Evaluation Framework was initially prepared in relation to the Combined Authority's devolution deal monitoring and evaluation requirements.
+- Develop an evidence base for input into future business cases and for developing future funding submissions.
+The Monitoring and Evaluation Framework will collect, collate and analyse data which can be utilised for future work and especially in relation to economic impact of particular interventions creating 'benchmarks'. - 7.1.2 The Combined Authority Monitoring and Evaluation Framework was initially prepared in relation to the Combined Authority's Ddevolution Ddeal monitoring and evaluation requirements.
 However, the approach set out in the Framework will be utilised for all sources of funding within the Cambridgeshire and Peterborough Business Plan, accepting that some government departments will have slightly different requirements which will be met.
-The Framework builds on the National Evaluation Framework for devolution funds, prepared by SQW and agreed with devolution areas and government. - 7.1.3 The Business Board will be asked to co-adopt this Monitoring and Evaluation framework, as the Governments published guidance requires the Business Board to reference their monitoring and evaluation arrangements as well. - 7.1.4 The overall responsibility for monitoring and evaluation (the Monitoring and Evaluation framework) and execution of the activity associated with it is held at director level at the Combined Authority, within the post of Strategy & Assurance Director.
-The Combined Authority has agreed a contract with Cambridgeshire County Council (part of the wider Cambridgeshire Insight partnership) to provide an appropriate level of officer support on Monitoring and Evaluation, including local knowledge, expertise and supporting capacity. - 7.1.5 The Combined Authority's approach uses the Magenta Book definition of monitoring and evaluation and makes use of the wider guidance within this document as complementary guidance to the HM Treasury Green Book. - 7.1.6 The Combined Authority major projects will have logic models. - 7.1.7 Lessons learnt from evaluations will be reported to the Business Board and Combined Authority Board as appropriate.
+The Framework builds on the National Evaluation Framework for devolution funds, prepared by SQW and agreed with devolution areas and government. - 7.1.1 The Business Board will be asked to co-adopt this Monitoring and Evaluation framework, as the Governments published guidance requires the Business Board to reference their monitoring and evaluation arrangements as well.
+This includes for example specific plans using the framework to deliver monitoring and evaluation work for key Business Board programmes. - 7.1.47.1.2 The overall responsibility for monitoring and evaluation (the Monitoring and Evaluation framework) and execution of the activity associated with it is held at director level at the Combined Authority, within the post of Strategy & Assurance Director Delivery and Strategy.
+The Combined Authority has agreed a contract with Cambridgeshire County Council (part of the wider Cambridgeshire Insight partnership) to provide an appropriate level of officer support on Monitoring and Evaluation, including local knowledge, expertise and supporting capacity.
+For Local Growth Fund programme it was agreed to utilise an additional contractor to undertake the evaluation work on the Local Growth Fund evaluation plan phase one - 7.1.57.1.3 The Combined Authority's approach uses the Magenta Book definition of monitoring and evaluation and makes use of the wider guidance within this document as complementary guidance to the HM Treasury Green Book. - 7.1.67.1.4 The Combined Authority major projects will have logic models. - 7.1.5 Lessons learnt from evaluations will be reported to the Business Board and Combined Authority Board as appropriate.